english consonant sounds

 /ŋ/

 For our last nasal sound, place the back of the tongue to the back of the mouth with your lips parted, force the air out of your nose and vibrate your vocal cords.
-It’s a difficult sound to make on its own, so try pronouncing this one as part of a word, like the examples below!

 /l/

-/l/ is a weird sound in English because it is written with an “l” or “ll” and can be pronounced two ways.
+/l/ is a weird sound in English because it is written with an “l” or “ll” and can be pronounced in two ways.

 /r/

-The /r/ sound is pretty tricky for non-English speakers.
 To make it, place the sides of the tongue against the sides of the back teeth.
-The front of the tongue is down, and the middle of the back of the tongue is lowered so the sound moves through the middle of the tongue.
+The front of the tongue is down and the middle of the back of the tongue is lowered.
+This way, the sound moves through the middle of the tongue.

 /w/